 The PCI Security Standard Council's PCI-DSS 3.0 compliance was made effective January 1, 2014, but vendors were given until January 1, 2015 to meet these new regulations.
 With so many aspects to running a business, these new regulations may have gone unnoticed, but Savvior’s team of IT consulting experts in Pittsburgh is here to tell you that’s a mistake.
 That’s why we’ve put together this article.
 We’re going to go over

 The payment brands may, at their discretion, fine an acquiring bank $5,000 to $100,000 per month for PCI compliance violations.
-The banks will most likely pass this fine on downstream till it eventually hits the merchant.
+The banks will most likely pass this fine on downstream until it eventually hits the merchant.
 Furthermore, the bank will also most likely either terminate your relationship or increase transaction fees.
 Penalties are not openly discussed nor widely publicized, but they can be catastrophic to a small business.

 It is important to be familiar with your merchant account agreement, which should outline your exposure.